boriska70/RabbitMQ_Basics/readme.txt

 - Each consumer receives the message only once, even if it fits multiple bindings
 - Still no message acknowledges and durability

 5.1.
-Topic - more complex one (unnecessary complexity, actually)
+More complex topic - e2e binding, transactions usage (commented out), Publisher Confirm
 - All connected consumers receive all messages (no queue share between customer)
 - Multiple criteria and multiple binding
 - Not receiving the messages that came before it started